SensorsIot/Wi-Fi-Sniffer-as-a-Human-detector/README.md

 Things to do before you start:
 - In mqtt.h update mqttServer = "Your Broker IP address"
+- replace MQTT_USERNAME, MQTT_KEY if you do not use Peter Scargills script or you changed the "admin, admin".
 - In WiFi_Sniffer set mySSID and MyPassword
 - The mqtt topic is Sniffer/#